amoljagadambe/flask-application/README.md

 -------

-Basic flask application architecture with swagger and docker integrated.this application has two resource one is file uploader and second one is recommender which is content based recommendation
+Basic flask application architecture with swagger and docker integrated.this application has two resource one is file uploader and second one is recommendation which is content based recommendation.

 Install
 -------